1. What is PayTabs?

 4. I have three applications / companies and I would like to integrate PayTabs in all of them.
 Can I use the same PayTabs Merchant Account?

-PayTabs Merchant Accountis restricted for multiple entities.
-You will have to treat each application and/or company as a separate entity.
-Each PayTabs Merchant Account should correspond to only one application and/or company.
+PayTabs Merchant Accounts are restricted for multiple entities.
+You will have to treat each application and/or online store as a separate entity.
+Each PayTabs Merchant Account should correspond to only one application and/or online store.
 In this way you will get separate statements for each PayTabs Merchant Account.
-In this particular case, you will need three PayTabs Merchant Account.
+In this particular case, you will need three PayTabs Merchant Accounts.

 5. I have requested for a LIVE account, why is it taking so long?